Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel and more discriminative anomaly detection model termed as BGAD-FAS to tackle the \emph{insufficient discriminability} issue and the \emph{bias} issue simultaneously.
-By exploiting a few anomalies effectively, our model can learn more discriminative features for distinguishing anomalies.
-With the explicit and compact separating boundary, our model can avoid the bias problem caused by a few known anomalies.
-Considering the rarity of anomalies, we further propose RandAugmented CutPaste.
-The experimental results show BGAD-FAS's ability to achieve or outperform SOTA anomaly detection methods on six real-world anomaly detection datasets.
+We propose a novel and more discriminative AD model termed as BGAD to tackle the \emph{insufficient discriminability} issue and the \emph{bias} issue simultaneously.
+Compared with unsupervised AD models, our model can learn more discriminative features for distinguishing anomalies by exploiting a few anomalies effectively.
+Compared with supervised AD methods, our method can mitigate the bias issue with the explicit separating boundary and semi-push-pull mechanism.
+We hope our boundary guiding mechanism can inspire subsequent studies of supervised AD.